West Mersea and Clacton-on-Sea : These walks require a short ferry ride at Brightlingsea. Check the ferry is running!

 Turn right, and walk round the point, passing the pub and cafe.
 Now heading south east, follow the coast along Point Clear Bay (in front of a caravan park).

 After 1km, the way ahead is blocked by 'The Heights', which causes a 1km long gap in the coast path.
 To go around, leave the coast, and walk inland (uphill at first) on Point Clear road (400m).
 Turn right on Beacon Way.
 After 25m, right again on Dumont Avenue.
 Its bends round in a semi circle.
-Take the lane at the end.
+Take the lane at the end (it looks private but isn't).
 As you come out on to open land, head south to the coast wall.

 From St Osyth beach, its concrete sea wall promenade past St Osyth beach (caravan park), The Village pub, a cafe, fish and chips), then another caravan park (The Sailor Boy pub), and Jaywick Martello Tower,